Ohio: The Center of American Energy Transformation

-- Take advantage of a rapidly growing energy industry that has attracted $70 billion in investments along the entire value chain, like upstream and midstream expansions that have resulted in downstream accessibility to instate feedstock.
+- Take advantage of a rapidly growing energy industry that has attracted $70 billion in investments along the entire value chain, including upstream and midstream developments that have resulted in downstream expansion and new construction

-- Prosper in a vibrant market consisting of multimodal transportation capabilities throughout the state that provide national and global access; a growing business population seeking low-cost energy; and a deregulated power market offering unique and customized plans as well as a robust electrical grid.
+- Prosper in a vibrant market consisting of multi-modal transportation capabilities that provide national and global access; a growing business population seeking low-cost energy; and a deregulated power market offering unique and customized plans as well as a robust electrical grid

 Ohio’s natural gas industry has been the biggest driver of energy growth in the United States for the last four years, largely due to the Utica and Marcellus shale deposits in eastern Ohio.
 Cleveland State University’s Maxine Goodman Levin College of Urban Affairs put together the Shale Investment Dashboard in Ohio.
 This information documents the growing impact of Ohio in the national natural gas industry.